 There isn’t a one-size-fits-all male perm style.
 Here is our selection of the best male perm styles for all face shapes and hair types.

 Fringe and perm

 This look is simple but effective.
 If you have more hair on top of your head, this is perfect for you.
 Keep the sides short as curls on top will make your hair look thicker and fuller.
 Curly hair that falls just above your eyebrows will give the impression of an effortless style.
-But if you have naturally curly hair all over just opted for a curly fringe and faded sides.
+But if you have naturally curly hair all over just opt for a curly fringe and faded sides.

 Caesar cut and perm

-You can think of this like the curly version of short back and sides.
+You can think of this as the curly version of a short back and sides.
 To get decent curls on the top of your head, you do need to have a good amount of growth.
 This is the perfect hairstyle if you want maximum impact with minimum effort – it’s simple but very easy to maintain.